napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Required

 - **name** The name of the plugin.
 Example: `napari-svg`.
-Should be a [PEP-8]-compatible package name.
-If missing, this is populated from the python package [name][setup-name].
+Must be a [PEP-8]-compatible package name.
+If missing, this is populated from the Python package [name][setup-name].

 ### Optional

-- **engine**: A SemVer compatible version string matching the versions of the plugin engine that the extension is compatible with.
+- **engine**: A SemVer compatible version string matching the versions of the plugin engine that the plugin is compatible with.
 Example: "0.1.0".
   See [][compatibility] for details.
 - **display_name**: User-facing text to display as the name of this plugin.
   Example: `napari SVG`.
 Must be 3-40 characters long, containing